divatchyano/snmpwalkult/README.md

 # snmpwalkult
-Scan a list of well-known MIBs
+Scan a list of well-known MIBs, based on snmpwalk

 # List MIB
 Suggestion of some well-known MIBs, to be improved